JuliaAI/MLJ.jl/docs/src/model_search.md

 - `matching(model, X, y) == true` exactly when `model` is supervised and admits inputs and targets with the scientific types of `X` and `y`, respectively

 - `matching(model, X) == true` exactly when `model` is unsupervised and admits inputs with the scientific types of `X`.

-So, to search for all supervised probablistic models handling input `X` and target `y`, one can define the testing function `task` by
+So, to search for all supervised probabilistic models handling input `X` and target `y`, one can define the testing function `task` by

 ```julia